Strong Support

 76

-Even for people with a very low chance of heart problems, taking statins to lower bad cholesterol by 1 mmol/L cut their risk of heart attacks and strokes by about 20%, and this benefit was just as strong as in high-risk people.
+This big study looked at thousands of people with low risk of heart problems and found that taking statins to lower bad cholesterol by 1 mmol/L cut their chances of heart attacks and strokes by about 21% — just like the claim says.

 Contradicting (0)